22 Year Old Alcoholic That Has Become One Of The Many Youths Enjoying Sobriety

 After 4 weeks I went back to Cape Town and joined an outpatient treatment programme.
 I did 120 meetings in 120 days, while completing my studies.
 It was stressful and there was a great amount of time-constraints, but it was only because of my programme that life became manageable.
 I got a sponsor and worked the rest of the steps with her.
 I did service at meetings and got a home group.
 I managed to graduate at the end of that year with a first-class pass.

 I found a higher power, not through any religion, but of my own understanding.
 I see my higher power in the beauty of music, art and nature.
 This faith has changed my life.
-At first my faith was miniscule and I was sceptical, but the more my life changes and the more I grow I have to realise that some miracle has happened and will continue to happen if I work for it.
+At first my faith was miniscule and I was sceptical, but the more I was enjoying sobriety the more my life changes and the more I grow I have to realise that some miracle has happened and will continue to happen if I work for it.

 My relationship with my friends has improved dramatically.
 My relationship with my family is healing more each day that I work my programme.
 Although I am no longer with my boyfriend, we had an amicable break-up and are friends today.
 I can now manage my finances properly and am currently working and studying towards a master’s degree.
 The world around me has not changed, but I have changed so that I can be more comfortable with the world around me.